 Payment options include:

-- BMC Harrison Ave. campus or East Newton St. campus departmental account numbers accompanied by a purchase order, or grant numbers accompanied by a purchase order
+- BMC Harrison Ave. campus or East Newton St. campus departmental account numbers accompanied by a purchase order

 - Cash and Credit Cards are NOT accepted